jiahaoqi1/ISQA-3420/Use Cases.md

 **Goal in Context:** The manager is able to add new policies or edit existing policy information.

 **Stakeholders:**
 + Manager: To create or change policy information for the project
-+ Developer: To provide the relevant file and package information

 **Preconditions:**
-+ Relevant file/package is in the License and Vulnerabilities database
++ Relevant file/package is in the Policies database
 + All relevant updates are provided for new and existing policies

 **Main Success Scenario:** Manager receives and obtains an accurate record of policy information for the requested project packages